 4. Test it with your customers

 If you really want to know if surcharging is right for you, then why not test it.
-This article will tell you more about how easy it is to set up and keep your customers happy.
 If you go with Zero Cost EFTPOS, you won’t be locked into a contract, and you can switch back anytime (not that we think you will).

 If you’re ready to find out more about surcharging and how it could help your business get in touch with the team today at Smartpay.